HamidAghdaee/react-inbox/libs/react-inbox-libs/readme.md

 * run `npm install --save  @databraid/your-widget-name`

-* then you use ` import DefaultExport from  '@databraid/your-widget-name/lib';` to work the widget default export.
+* then you use ` import DefaultExport from  '@databraid/your-widget-name/lib';` to work with the widget default export, which should be the root component (excluding the `provider`) from your widget.

+* use `import { rootReducer  }  from '@databraid/your-widget-name/lib` to work with the root reducer exported by your widget.